Tim Crowder

-Timothy C. Crowder (born June 30, 1985) is a former American football defensive end.
-He was drafted by the Denver Broncos in the second round of the 2007 NFL Draft.
-He played college football at Texas.
+Timothy C. Crowder (born June 30, 1985) is an American former professional football player who was a defensive end with the Denver Broncos and Tampa Bay Buccaneers in the National Football League (NFL) from 2007 to 2011.
+He won a college football championship with the Texas Longhorns and was selected by the Broncos in the second round of the 2007 NFL draft.

-Crowder has also played for the Tampa Bay Buccaneers.

-Early years
+Early life

-Crowder attended John Tyler High School and was coached by Kelvin Ratliff.
-He primarily played defensive end and posted 127 tackles, 22 tackles for loss (TFLs) and 14 sacks in his final two seasons.
+Crowder attended John Tyler High School where he primarily played defensive end and posted 127 tackles, 22 tackles for loss (TFLs) and 14 sacks in his final two seasons.